 2. Pustules And Papules

-These are inflammatory acne and painful.
+These are inflammatory acne and are painful.
 Papules and pustules are raised bumps with pus-filled heads.
 These may first appear as red and inflamed bumps and later develop pus.
-They are deep lesions and may also leave behind marks and scars (4).
+They are deep lesions and may also leave behind marks, blemishes, and scars (4).
 Dr. Line adds, “Sometimes, vesicles on the lips are due to herpes infection.
 These vesicles are usually more painful than common acne pimples.”

 Another skin condition, which is often mistaken as breakouts around the mouth, is perioral dermatitis.
 According to the American Academy Of Dermatology Association, these red rashes look like acne breakouts and cause itching and a burning sensation.
 Perioral dermatitis develops around the mouth and may also appear near the eyes and nose (5).